Compartmental neuron models

 Compartmental modelling of dendrites deals with multi-compartment modelling of the dendrites, to make the understanding of the electrical behavior of complex dendrites easier.
 Basically, compartmental modelling of dendrites is a very helpful tool to develop new biological neuron models.
 Dendrites are very important because they occupy the most membrane area in many of the neurons and give the neuron an ability to connect to thousands of other cells.
 Originally the dendrites were thought to have constant conductance and current but now it has been understood that they may have active Voltage-gated ion channels, which influences the firing properties of the neuron and also the response of neuron to synaptic inputs.
 Many mathematical models have been developed to understand the electric behavior of the dendrites.
 Dendrites tend to be very branchy and complex, so the compartmental approach to understand the electrical behavior of the dendrites makes it very useful.

 Introduction

-Compartmental modelling is a very natural way of modelling dynamical systems that have certain inherent properties with conservation principles.
-The compartmental modelling is an elegant way, a state space formulation to elegantly capture the dynamical systems that are governed by the conservation laws.
-Whether it is the conservation of mass, energy, fluid flow or information flow.
-Basically, they are models whose state variables tend to be non-negative (such as mass, concentrations, energy).
-So the equations for mass balance, energy, concentration or fluid flow can be written.
-It ultimately goes down to networks in which the brain is the largest of them all, just like Avogadro number, very large amount of molecules that are interconnected.
-The brain has very interesting interconnections.
-On a microscopic level thermodynamics is virtually impossible to understand but from a macroscopic view we see that these follow some universal laws.
-In the same way brain has numerous interconnections, which is almost impossible to write a differential equation for.
+Compartmental models represent neurons as a series of connected compartments.
+Each compartment is described by differential equations that capture the flow of ionic currents and the resulting changes in membrane potential.
+This approach allows the complex geometry and electrical properties of real neurons to be approximated in a computationally tractable way.

 General observations about how the brain functions can be made by looking at the first and second thermodynamic laws, which are universal laws.
 Brain is a very large-scale interconnected system; the neurons have to somehow behave like the chemical reaction system, so, it has to somehow obey the chemical thermodynamic laws.
 This approach may lead to more generalized model of brain.